andrew/ultimate-awesome/README.md

 - [awesome-hep](https://github.com/sipcapture/awesome-hep) - A curated list of HEP / EEP enabled projects.
 - [awesome-women-web3](https://github.com/thehapadev/awesome-women-web3) - A community list of women in web3 developers, advocates, and CTOs to inspire the next generation of incoming devs. .
 - [awesome-kafka-in-clojure](https://github.com/ticean/awesome-kafka-in-clojure) - Awesome information for using Kafka and Confluent Platform in Clojure.
+- [awesome-solana-ai-hackathon](https://github.com/tkorkmazeth/awesome-solana-ai-hackathon) - Welcome to the Solana AI Agent Hackathon repository!
+This resource is your ultimate guide to creating, deploying, and managing autonomous AI agents powered by Solana and cutting-edge tools.
 - [awesome-vuejs-israel](https://github.com/vue-js-israel/awesome-vuejs-israel) - A curated list of Israeli companies & organisations who chose Vue JS.
 - [Awesome_Few_Shot_Learning](https://github.com/wutong8023/Awesome_Few_Shot_Learning) - Advances of few-shot learning,  especially for NLP applications.
 - [awesome-chatgpt-with-ai](https://github.com/xirong/awesome-chatgpt-with-ai) - Some materials collected during personal study of AI LLM such as ChatGPT, including a series of prompts with good performance on the internet. 个人学习 chatGPT 等 AI 大模型过程中收集的资料.